leahgrace555/learning-journal/README.md

 And remember that challenges are what help you grow

 ### 2. Criticism (if it's constructive) should not be ignored
-Chances are, people who offer constructive criticism are looling out for you and want to see you improve
+Chances are, people who offer constructive criticism are looking out for you and want to see you improve

 ### 3. Others' success should be an inspiration
 Not a threat.
 Remember that successful colleagues and peers may have valuable insights that can help you succeed as well.